Raley's Supermarkets: History

 In 2004, Raley's opened its first Aisle 1 brand gas station in Galt, California, and eventually grew Aisle 1 into 13 locations in Northern California and Nevada.
 Raley's sold all 13 Aisle 1 locations to Anabi Oil in December 2018.
-Raley Field, now named Sutter Health Park, home of the Sacramento River Cats, the Triple-A affiliate of the San Francisco Giants, is located in West Sacramento and is named after the chain.
+The Sacramento River Cats, Triple-A affiliate of the San Francisco Giants, are based at what is now named Sutter Health Park; it was previously named Raley Field from 2000 to 2019.

 On October 28, 2019, Raley's announced plans to close 27 in–store pharmacies.
 The company transferred prescriptions from affected stores to various CVS Pharmacy, Rite Aid and Walgreens locations.

 In 2020, since the beginning of the COVID-19 pandemic, Raley's has opened stores in two locations in Greater Sacramento.
 In April 2020, Raley's opened a 55,000 square feet flagship store in Sacramento's Land Park neighborhood followed by a 35,000 square feet store in Rancho Murieta, which is located in Sacramento County.
 Raley's and Sacramento Republic have both delivered more than 10,000 meals to local senior citizens and have raised more than $60,000 through online donations which are going towards Indomitable Hands.

 Raley's recognized its 85th anniversary with an integrated marketing campaign Good Never Stops.

-On December 15, 2021, Raley's acquired the Arizona-based grocery chain Bashas'.
+On December 15, 2021, Raley's acquired the Arizona-based Bashas' Family of Stores — including Bashas', AJ's Fine Foods, and Food City.
+The 118 Bashas' locations remained open under their respective brands in Arizona.

 In 2025, several California county districts attorneys investigated the chain for unfair business practices, including selling expired OTC drugs.
 The company settled by paying more than $400,000 in fines.

-On May 29, 2025, it was announced that the last remaining Food Source, located in Stockton, California, that was converted from a Raley's in 2016, will close; the store shuttered on June 6, effectively ending Raley's discount grocery format.
+On June 6, 2025, the last remaining Food Source, located in Stockton, California — converted from a Raley's in 2016 — closed, ending Raley's discount grocery format.